Sourav1429/Solved_coding_question_DSA/README.md

 subset 1 = {1, 5, 1},
 subset 2 = {1, 7, 11}
 Magic number = abs(1 - 1) + abs(5 - 7) + abs(1 - 11) = 12
+86) B_closest_point_to_origin.java: We have a list A, of points(x,y) on the plane.
+Find the B closest points to the origin (0, 0).
+Here, the distance between two points on a plane is the Euclidean distance.
+You may return the answer in any order.
+The answer is guaranteed to be unique (except for the order that it is in.)